 Virtual Festival Links

 This Virtual Fest page, which is being listed privately, will only be accessible to filmmakers from this season, press, your cast, crews, family & friends as you desire to share it, and also past FilmQuest alumni.
+We’ll also be granting access to those who submitted to the 2021 festival as a special thank you.
 The page will be updated frequently with information and links as needs be to get access to the virtual screenings, mixers, and workshops, so come to it often as this is your portal to accessing the festival.

 Virtual Festival Meetup

 We’ll be using GATHER to get everyone together for the fest virtually.
-It’ll be available and open during the festival dates, and there will be someone on staff during the virtual dates specifically mingling around most the time.
-This is also where we’ll be doing our filmmaker mingle events on the schedule.
+It’ll be available and open during the festival dates, and will be the main portal for those who will not be able to attend the festival in-person.
 So come in, turn on your webcam, play some games, and enjoy the fest together.

-Gather – for virtual meetups/mingle (may need to register): https://gather.town/app/i04oiouVEMZ4PJQP/FilmQuestArcade
+Gather – for virtual meetups/mingle (may need to register): Coming soon!

 Fest Schedule & Program Guide